Supplement: ODE Plugin Explanation¶

 simImpl->crawlerLinks.insert(make_pair(bodyID, link));

-// Crawler (track) joints are fixed joints in ODE and treated as a special case in collision detection.
+// Crawler joints are treated as fixed joints in ODE and handled as special cases in collision detection.

 }